oVirt/ovirt-site/source/event/events.html.md

 ### Communication infrastructure

-During design process we have explored following communication models.
+During design process we have explored the following communication models.

 #### Internal to vdsm broker

 ![](Broker.png‎ "Broker.png‎")

 In 3.5 we already had notion of a broker which was responsible for processing of stomp level messages.
 Due to time constraints we haven't implemented subscription mechanism which is provided as part of this implementation.
-Even though that subscription were not implemented in vdsm the engine always send SUBSCRIBE frame.
+Even though subscriptions were not implemented in vdsm, the engine always sends a SUBSCRIBE frame.
 3.5 implementation uses queue naming convention which is not supported by brokers such as activemq so we have decided to change it for 3.6 and introduce legacy mode in internal broker.
 There are following ways internal broker can process messages:

 *   legacy mode